wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.1.6 =
+* New Feature - You can now turn on the advanced option to 'ship all items in separate boxes'.
+This applies to live shipping (USPS and UPS) and changes the calculation so that they system assumes each item is shipped in its own box.
+* New Feature - PayPal Standard now passed the model number and displays on PayPal and in your account on purchase.
+* Fix - Width added to the total price in email receipt to allow for proper spacing in the line item pricing area.
+* Fix - Dynamic image sizing set to off to start to make for easier setup.
+* Fix - Product import now checks for correct pricing formatting and valid model numbers.
 = 3.1.5 =
 * New Feature - Live editor now works in the Safari browser!
 * Improvement - Speed improvements in the store with the live editor, less content loading at a time for the admin.